miketorreno/TalentHive/README.md

 - [ ] Consistency: should you use fullstops for your users? | Should you use a fullstops for the last sentence?

 ## Fixes

+### High Priority

+- [ ] change the cursor type to RealDictCursor and access the fields using their name

 ### Helpers